Coming Home

 The loon and woodpecker —

-small signs that say:
+small signs that say: here. now. safe.

-This piece does not ask anything of her.
+This piece asks nothing of her.

 It simply holds what she already knew.